gilt/tech-blog/_posts/2017-08-04-sundial-batch.md

    Gilt has a feature request open with Amazon on this issue.

-### Why not dump Sundial in favour of Batch?
+### Why not dump Sundial in favour of using Batch directly?

 - Sundial still provides features that Batch doesn't provide:
  - Email reporting
  - Pagerduty integration
  - Easy transition, processes can be a mixed workload of jobs running on ECS and Batch.
  - Configurable backoff strategy for job retries.
+ - Time limits for jobs.
+If a job hangs, we can kill and retry after a certain period of time
  - Nice dashboard of processes (At a glance see what's green and what's red)

- Sure enough the above can be configured through hooking up lambdas/SNS messages etc. but Sundial gives it to you out of the box.
+ Sure enough some of the above can be configured through hooking up lambdas/SNS messages etc. but Sundial gives it to you out of the box.

  ### What next?